 Maxine and I are learning about our new boat Blue Dove, while Tainui is in Sydney under new ownership, enjoying a well-deserved break after our long passage from Ecuador.
 She looks so elegant on her mooring and she will always be sorely missed.

-The chilly Arctic and the endless, grand reaches of the Volga are almost unimaginable here in Central Australia, where it is a humid 30 degrees.
+The chilly Arctic and the endless, grand reaches of the Volga are almost unimaginable in Central Australia, where it is seriously hot and dry.
 Perhaps that contrast is part of the allure of my two lifestyles – sailing and medicine.
 Many cruising yachtsmen become troubled by aimless solipsism, which tends to emerge after a couple of years away with no rules, no sense of purpose and neither obligation nor opportunity to put the lifestyle temporarily aside and do something completely different.
 That is one of the reasons why I am so lucky, so privileged to have access to these two diametrically opposed modes of living.